oscardelben/GithubBrowser/Readme.md

 Github Browser
 ==============

-Coming Soon for your iPad.
+A minimalistic Github Browser for your iPad.

+Coming Soon.

 Icon by [@michelegera](http://twitter.com/michelegera)